Wild John Dory (St Pierre) – Whole or Fillet

-Dory has a mild taste and a low fat content.
+Dory has a mild taste and a low-fat content.
 Due to its thin profile and large head, the fillet yield is low, only a third of the fish’s total weight.
-For this reason, Dory is generally not prepared whole – and why we offer it fresh cut from the fish as fillets.
-Sautéing, steaming and poaching are all highly recommended, as well as inclusion in soups, stews and bouillabaisse.
-Some suggest preparing in ways similar to sole for best results – the Dory’s lean meat can become dry if overcooked.
+For this reason, dory is generally not prepared whole – and why we offer it fresh cut from the fish as fillets.
+Sautéing, steaming and poaching are all highly recommended, as well as in soups, stews, and bouillabaisse.
+We also suggest preparing in ways similar to dover sole for best results – St Pierre’s lean meat can become dry if overcooked.